unoplatform/uno.extensions/doc/Overview/Mvux/States.md

 public IState<StockValue> MyStockCurrentValue => State.AsyncEnumerable(this, ContactsService.GetMyStockCurrentValue);
 ```

-Make sure the Async Enumerable methods has a `CancellationToken` parameter, and is decorated with the `EnumerationCancellation` attribute.
+Make sure the Async Enumerable methods have a `CancellationToken` parameter and are decorated with the `EnumerationCancellation` attribute.
 You can learn more about Async Enumerables in [this article](https://learn.microsoft.com/archive/msdn-magazine/2019/november/csharp-iterating-with-async-enumerables-in-csharp-8#a-tour-through-async-enumerables).

 #### Other ways to create feeds

-There are additional way to create States, so that you can update them at a later stage:
+There are additional ways to create States so that you can update them at a later stage:

 - With a synchronous initial value, and update it at a later stage: